 In accordance with Section 5.3 of the Bylaws of the Board of Regents, the University of Nebraska Medical Center has established a grade appeal procedure which students should follow if they feel their academic progress has been evaluated unfairly.
 A summary of this procedure may be found in the UNMC Student Wiki and the College of Dentistry Operations Manual.

 General Procedures for Student Discipline

-Specific regulations regarding the use of library facilities and other library information are available from the College of Dentistry.
+Specific regulations regarding the use of library facilities and other library information are available from the library.
 Students are expected to be aware of and observe these regulations and to pay penalties incurred.